Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-51-anticlimax.md

 There was, in short, a serious problem with Von-Neumann technology, and it turned out to be just the same as last time.

-“---Neural networks aren’t a real-time solution to problems in the real world—”
+“ - Neural networks aren’t a real-time solution to problems in the real world—”

 “You’ve got to be able to come up with a working solution to emergent scenarios, first time, I know--”